How to Choose The Best Hair Color For Your Skin Tone

 4. The undertone of the skin also matters in the compatibility with the hair color.
 Thus if you have naturally black or brown hair, earthy shades like orange, brown, gold, or other orange-based variants are what domineer.
 In case of blonde shades, cooler tones generally prevail.
 Accordingly, those having warmer accents need to opt for warmer tones and vice versa.

-Eyes and The Hair Shade
+Eyes and Hair Color

 The following important factor you need to pay attention to is the shade of your eyes.
 Accordingly, if you have green eyes, the ash blonde or light brown shades may be ideal picks for you, in order to soften your features and to gift you with a charming and natural look.
 In case of blue eyes, cooler tones are again the do.
 For brown and honey shades, as well as hazel eyes, chestnut and chocolate will make miracles!
 Finally, if black is what you have for eyes, some darker shades of brown or better jet black will be ideal.

-Age and The Hair Shade
+Age and Hair Color

-The age also matters in the overall process of picking a hair color.
+Age also matters in the overall process of picking a hair color.
 For instance, the older you are, the less space is left for extremes and crazy experiments.
 Thus, we wouldn’t advise you to go platinum blonde from black in case you are older.
 On the other hand, the underlying skin tone of yours also changes during the time.
 So you also need to take the possible changes into account when going for a new shade.
 You need to preserve the shade within a narrow range of the natural hair colors in order to avoid the risks.
 Still, if you want something radical you can do that with the help of picking the right levels of cool and warm tones and matching all with your skin.

 How to Choose Hair Color According to Your Skin Tone